genropy/genropy_saved/docs/genro/project/packages/main.rst

     * the :ref:`main_package_class`
     * the :ref:`main_table_class`

-.. * the add??? other classes?
+.. * the TODO other classes?

 .. _main_package_class: